“I am a new teacher in Sofia, and I want to give up”

 But the difference between those jobs and the one at that Sofia state school, which I just started, is like day and night.
 Of course I had read and heard about problems our education system faces, but nothing prepared me for the situation I am in now, along with 60,000 colleagues in all of Bulgaria.

-On my first day, two weeks before the summer vacation ended, my headmistress showed me around, and I got to know some kind collaegues.
+On my first day, two weeks before the summer vacation ended, my headmistress showed me around, and I got to know some kind colleagues.
 We are almost a hundred teachers.

 When they told me I would have to tell them three days in advance, in order to be able to print sheets or make Xerox copies for my classes, I thought they were joking.
 They weren’t.
 Today, well over a week since the students came back from their vacation, I have to pay for important copies myself.